 It’s easy to obtain more plants by division.
 Use a sharp spade to divide clumps in early spring; or use a knife to divide clumps sold in flats or cell-packs at garden centers.Ophiopogon jaburan

 From Japan.
 Sometimes sold as Liriope gigantea.
-Grows 2 to 3 ft. tall, 1 to 1 1/2 ft. wide, with dark green, slightly curved, 1/2-in.-wide leaves.
+Grows to 2–3 ft. tall and 1–1 1/2 ft. wide, with dark green, slightly curved, 1/2-in.-wide leaves.
 Forms clumps; does not spread by underground stems.
-Nodding clusters of small white flowers are followed by showy, 1/2-in.-long oval fruits in a metallic violet blue (attractive in arrangements).
+Nodding clusters of small white flowers are followed by showy, 1/2-in.-long oval fruits in a metallic violet-blue (attractive in arrangements).

 Native to Japan and Korea.
-Forms a dense clump 6 to 8 in. high; spreads by underground stems, many of which are tuber-like.
-Slow to establish as ground cover.
-Light lilac flowers in short spikes, usually hidden by dark green leaves 8 to 12 in. long and just 1/8 in. wide.
+Forms a dense clump to 6–8 in. high; spreads by underground stems, many of which are tuber-like.
+Slow to establish as a groundcover.
+Light lilac flowers in short spikes, usually hidden by dark green leaves 8–12 in. long and just 1/8 in. wide.
 Blue fruits are round, about 1/4 in. across.
 If plants look shabby, mow or shear before spring growth begins.
-Set divisions 6 to 8 in. apart.
+Set divisions 6–8 in. apart.

 From Asia.
-Grassy tufts grow to 8 in. high, 1 ft. wide.
+Grassy tufts grow to 8 in. high and 1 ft. wide.
 Spreads slowly and does not make a solid cover.
-Leaves grow to 14 in. long, 1/8 to 1/4 in. wide, emerging green but soon darkening to nearly black.
+Leaves grow to 14 in. long and 1/8–1/4 in. wide, emerging green but soon darkening to nearly black.
 Bell-shaped white or purple-flushed flowers are 1/4 in. long.
 Dramatic in containers, especially when combined with yellow or chartreuse foliage, such as that of yellow creeping Jenny (Lysimachia nummularia ‘Aurea’).